DeNA/mobilize-ssh/README.md

 over to the nodes.
 They will be deleted afterwards, unless the job fails in mid-copy.
 By default this is tmp/file/.
 * nodes, identified by aliases, such as `test_node`.
-This alias is what you should pass into the "node_alias" param over in the ssh.run task.
+This alias is what you should pass into the "node" param over in the ssh.run task.

 Each node has a host, and optionally has a gateway.
 If you don't need a gateway, remove that row from the configuration file.